GemmaButcher-dev/itscool-ms3/README.md

    * Favourite buttons are visible to all users however if a user is not logged in there is immediate feedback to inform the user they need to be logged in to use this function.

-   * The accordion favourite button can be seen below.
+   * The favourite buttons can be seen below.

 ![screenshot](documents/readme/favourite_accordion.png)

-   * The search result favourite button can be seen below.
 ![screenshot](documents/readme/result_favourite.png)

    ##### Favourites List